JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Charged HV Bus Test.md

 Describe the step-by-step execution flow:

 ```
+0. Pre-Test Safety Dialog
+   - Action:
+     1. Pause test sequence execution
+     2. Display modal dialog with title "Pre-Test Safety Check - Charged HV Bus Test"
+     3. Dialog content:
+        - Requirements list:
+          * "1.
+Ensure that AC Input is connected to a switchable AC Input"
+          * "2.
+Ensure that DC Output is connected to a Battery/Load Back"
+        - Text: "Proceed to Run Test"
+        - Buttons: "Yes" and "No"
+     4. Wait for user response:
+        - If user clicks "Yes": Continue to step 1
+        - If user clicks "No":
+          * Pause test sequence (do not proceed)
+          * User can resume test sequence later
+          * When user resumes, return to step 0 (show dialog again)
+   - Duration: User-dependent (until user responds)
+   - Expected result: User confirms hardware connections are ready, or test sequence paused

 1. Initialize and Get Output Current Trim Value
    - Action:
      1. Check if Output Current Calibration test was performed previously in test sequence